 The Acoustical Oceanography Technical Committee Open Meeting is typically held at every ASA meeting on Tuesday at 7:30 pm.

 For more information, visit the Acoustical Oceanography TC website!

-University of Texas at AustinMatt is the current ASA Student Council Rep for Acoustical Oceanography.
-His work focuses on the acoustic environment of glacierized fjords with a specific interest in the contributions made by the release of bubbles from compressed air within glacier ice.
-To learn about him and the rest of the Student Council, visit the Student Council Page.

-v3.
-The Acoustical Oceanography Technical Committee Open Meeting is typically held at every ASA meeting on Tuesday at 7:30 pm.

-For more information, visit the Acoustical Oceanography TC website!

-Liz is the current ASA Student Council Rep for Acoustical Oceanography.
-Her work focuses on the broadband discrimination and characterization of bubble seeps, stratification interfaces, and freshwater plumes in the ocean environment.
-To learn about her and the rest of the Student Council, visit the Student Council Page.
+Miad is the current ASA Student Council Rep for Acoustical Oceanography.
+Miad’s current research involves developing physics-based acoustic scattering models and performing acoustic scattering experiments in the laboratory.
+To learn about Miad and the rest of the Student Council, visit the Student Council Page.